-The rumoured Apple AirPods Pro 2 – rumoured to be Apple's next wireless earbuds – are tipped for a premium design with improved noise-cancelling technology.
-We hoped to see them surface alongside the entry-level AirPods 3 in October, but that wasn't to be.
+AirPods Pro 2 – rumoured to be Apple's next wireless earbuds – are tipped for a premium design and improved noise-cancelling technology.
+We hoped they'd surface alongside the entry-level AirPods 3 in October, but it wasn't to be.
 So when will Apple announce the AirPods Pro 2?
 And what features will they offer?
 Here's what we know so far...

-Apple's inaugural AirPods Pro came out in late October 2019, offering a tweaked design over the original AirPods, along with a customised fit, active noise-cancellation, sweat- and water-resistance and superior on-device controls.
+The original AirPods Pro came out back in late October 2019, offering a tweaked design over the original AirPods, along with a customised fit, active noise-cancellation, sweat- and water-resistance and superior on-device controls.
 Nearly three years later, and there's plenty of talk about an updated version.
 Some rumours point to a stemless design, while others suggest that the AirPods Pro 2 could look just like the originals.

-Read on as we round up all the latest hints, tips and leaks to build up a credible picture of the upcoming AirPods Pro 2 buds...
+Read on as we round up all the latest hints, tips, leaks and price predictions in the build up to the launch of the AirPods Pro 2 buds...

-The AirPods Pro 2 were rumoured to launch in April, but that didn't come to pass.
-They were a no-show at the Apple 'Unleashed' event on the 18th October, too.
-Instead, tech fans were treated to new AirPods and new a Apple MacBook Pro.
+The AirPods Pro 2 were rumoured (opens in new tab) to launch in April 2021, but that didn't come to pass.
+They were a no-show at the Apple 'Unleashed' event on the 18th October 2021 too, and at the 'Peek Performance' showcase on 8th March 2022, which featured the iPhone SE 3 (2022).

 - See how Apple's first over-ear headphones perform in our Apple AirPods Max review

 So how much can we expect to pay for this new pair of Apple AirPods Pro wireless headphones?
-This is Apple, so don't expect them to come with the cheapest and most cheerful price tag around.
-Indeed, true wireless earbuds usually command a premium – even more so when they bear an Apple logo.
+This is Apple, so don't expect them to come with a cheap and cheerful price tag.
+Most true wireless earbuds command a premium – even more so when they bear an Apple logo.

-The Apple AirPods Pro launched at £249 ($249, AU$399), and while AirPods Pro deals have knocked down that price slightly since, we can't imagine Apple would deviate much from that price point for its next pair.
+The Apple AirPods Pro launched at £249 ($249, AU$399), and while a slew of AirPods Pro deals have knocked down that price down a bit, we can't imagine Apple would deviate much from that price point for its next pair.
 Apple Pro Leaks agrees, having tipped the AirPods Pro 2 to cost $249 as far back as October 2020.
 More recently, iDropNews has said it expects them to be "available in white and cost around $299".

-That would probably put them in the firing line of rivals from Sennheiser (the Sennheiser Momentum True Wireless 2 or their yet-to-be-announced sequels) and Sony (the Sony WF-1000XM3 or their successors, the WF-1000XM4).
+That would put them in the firing line of rivals from Sennheiser (the Sennheiser Momentum True Wireless 3 or still-excellent predecessors) and Sony (the Sony WF-1000XM4 or again, still-excellent WF-1000XM3).

 It seems the new AirPods Pro model will be powered by a new Apple wireless chip, which could have the potential to bring about improved noise cancellation, usability functions and battery life.